-How will you attach your AirTag to the item you wish to track?
+These accessories will go great with your Apple AirTags

 - Another Apple option: Apple AirTag Loop

-Vegan leather: CYRILL AirTag Case with Key RingStaff Pick
+Simple: CYRILL AirTag Case with Key RingStaff Pick

-Like the look and feel of leather but not the actual idea of leather?
-CYRILL offers a keychain-style AirTag accessory made from vegan leather in a couple of different color options.
-The carabiner-style clip opens up wide enough to attach to keys and other items as well.
+Available in both glitter and plain TPU, this case offers protection (and color if you want it) without a lot of bulk.
+Pop the AirTag inside and then slip it onto your key ring or anything else you need to track.

-Apple simplicity: Apple Airtag Leather Key Ring
+Apple simplicity: New Apple AirTag Leather Key Ring

-Apple's simple and elegant aesthetic is on full display here, in an affordable package.
+Apple's simple and elegant aesthetic is on full display here.
 Snap your AirTag into this keychain; its open design means that Apple logo will be fully visible.
 Put your keys on the ring for the perfect blend of form and function.

 Value two-pack: ESR Tag Keychain Silicon Case